 Yes, yes you may.
 The Instant Pot is perfect for feeding guests.
 Sure, it isn’t fancy so its not really the best option for when you want to impress with your kitchen mastery, but when you’re having good friends over and want to get all of the prep done ahead of time so that you can actually socialize, Instant Pot is incredibly convenient.

-For this recipe, you can sauté the onion and spices and then add the eggplant and other ingredients and refrigerate in the same pot until it’s time to cook it all.
+For this recipe, you can sauté the onion and spices and then allow the pot to cool, add the eggplant and other ingredients and refrigerate in the same pot until it’s time to cook it all.
+This can be done up to 24 hours in advance.
 You can chop the cilantro ahead of time and store in a container in the refrigerator for 6-8 hours (it you store too long like this, it will still be fine but starts to loose its freshness).

 For this recipe you can use either an 8 quart or 6 quart Instant Pot!
 This recipe utilizes the sauté feature which the newer versions all have but some of the earliest ones don’t.

 Not sure what took me so long to jump on the Instant Pot bandwagon, but once I ordered this Instant Pot Duo Plus, I was hooked.
-If you’re new to Instant Pot, but have used pressure cookers before, it’ll click for you quickly.
-The thing about Instant Pot is that it has a few shortcut buttons that make it easier to use.
+If you’re new to Instant Pot, but have used pressure cookers before, it’ll click for you after the first few recipes.
+The sauté feature on the Duo Plus and all of the Instant Pots that came after is clutch.
+I’ve used that with every recipe I’ve made so far.
+While I still love a good crockpot recipe, this sauté feature really won me over.

 See?
-Easy peasy yo.
+Easy peasy.
 The pressure cooker does all the hard work so there isn’t any tending to the stove, worrying about burning or any other kitchen stresses that us busy gals (and guys) can’t be bothered with.
 Just some simple prep and a delicious meal.

 I cooked our rice on the stovetop but I’ve heard about these insert pans you can use to cook rice (or quinoa, or veggies or whatever really) in the same instant pot as something else.
 I haven’t used them and can’t vouch for them personally but the idea is inspiring and I’ll probably try them out soon.

-To make weeknight dinners even easier, you can even make this one night and eat the leftovers another night since it keeps extremely well.
-Or bring it for lunch the next day.
+To make weeknight dinners even easier, you can even make this one night and eat the leftovers another night since it keeps and reheats extremely well.
 The recipe says it makes four servings but those servings are pretty big so it really just depends on your appetite.
-Mine is usually ravenous. 😉
+Store in the refrigerator in a glass airtight container for up to 4 days.
+Reheat in the microwave or in a pan on the stovetop over medium-low.

 Ingredients